BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-where $K$ is a smooth symmetric kernel and $\epsilon>0$ a small positive parameter.
-The last term in~\eqref{S1eq:hydro} is the strong local alignment interaction with $\vv^\epsilon$ to be the average local velocity.
-This alignment term was derived in~\cite{KMT13} from the Motsch-Tadmor~\cite{MT11} alignment operator (MT) as a singular limit.
+On the right hand side of \eqref{S1eq:hydro}, the first term is due to the presence of a stochastic forcing at the particle level, see Ref.~\cite{BCC-2011}, while the last term in~\eqref{S1eq:hydro} is the strong local alignment interaction with $\vv^\epsilon$ to be the average local velocity.
+This alignment term was derived in Ref.~\cite{KMT13} from the Motsch-Tadmor\cite{MT11} alignment operator (MT) as a singular limit.
 The MT operator was introduced in an effort to improve the standard Cucker-Smale model at small scales.

-In~\cite{KMT15}, they study this singular limit corresponding to strong noise and strong local alignment, i.e. $\epsilon\to0$, and prove that $\rho,\,\vv$, which are the $\epsilon\to0$ limits of
+In Ref.~\cite{KMT15}, they study the singular limit corresponding to strong noise and strong local alignment, i.e. $\epsilon\to0$.
+For this limit to hold, formally it must be